octospacc/sitoctt/en/blog/2022-06-23-Rasperino-Solare-ed-Altri-Esperimenti-Andati-a-Male.md

 On that occasion, the only one out for now, I only tried to recharge the battery of my smartphone (6000mAh).

 I did 3 different tests, the first two lasting about 15 minutes in the few hours before midday, when the sky was clear, with the panel held by me in my hand to make it better catch the sun perpendicularly (ideal for a monocrystalline).
 I first tried to charge the phone while it was on, stalled and with all the radios off (but not in Android's deep sleep state), but unfortunately there was no way, the phone consumed so much energy that it was unable to recharge, it could only discharge slowly.
-I don't remember very well, because I didn't think of recording the data, but it seems to me that, on the app I use to see the charging statistics ([AccA](https://github.com/MatteCarra/AccA){[:MdTgtBlank: ]}), were only marked on the 300mA input.
+I don't remember very well, because I didn't think of recording the data, but it seems to me that, on the app I use to see the charging statistics ([AccA](https://github.com/MatteCarra/AccA)), only on the 300mA input.
 Trying the same formula immediately afterwards, but with the phone turned off, it seems to me that in 15 minutes it only charged 2% of the battery... it would practically take 12.5 hours to charge from 0 to 100% if this is the case.

 I did the last test around 2pm, when the sky had unfortunately darkened.
 I placed the panel on a surface and used the phone normally, listening to music and I think using online messaging apps.
 As I suspected, it didn't recharge, but at least it was almost without running out of charge, which is still good considering the weather conditions.